sumanp/accounts/README.md

     put '/settings/change_password/1', { current_password: 'password', new_password: 'new_password' }.to_json, 'CONTENT_TYPE' => 'application/json'

 **Security**
-1. Bcrypt is used for securely hashing and storing the password in the db
+1. Bcrypt is used for securely hashing and storing the password in the db.
 2. ROTP is used for generating time based one-time password.
 We are using a proven library to reduce the security risk that can possibly raise due to reinventing the wheel or writing a TOPT algorithm.
 3. Sinatra comes with built-in security features through Rack Protection.
 Rack Protection has been enabled to prevent common attacks.
 4. ActiveRecord's has_secure_password is used to securely hash and store the password in the db.
 This is due to time constraint and avoid security flaws.